-Renowned for its vibrant golden-yellowish color, Pão de Ló is in fact classed as a cake, even though “pão” translates to “bread”.
+Renowned for its vibrant golden-yellowish color, Pão de Ló is, in fact, classed as a cake, even though “pão” translates to “bread”.
 A close cousin of the sponge cake, the Pão de Ló is arguably even spongier.
-It is made from a simple mixture of eggs yolks, sugar, and plain wheat flour.
+It is made from a simple mixture of egg yolks, sugar, and plain wheat flour.

 Even though there are several varieties of this dessert in Portugal alone, the Pão de Ló de Ovar is the most famous version.
 It is very light and fluffy, with a soft interior that oozes out when the cake is cut open.

-The Papo de Anjo, much like “Ovos Moles” and several other Portuguese desserts, was the product of a need of doing something with the egg yolks that were left after the nuns ironed the priests’ habits (religious dress) with egg whites, and not waste valuable resources.
+The Papo de Anjo, much like “Ovos Moles” and several other desserts, was the product of a need to do something with the egg yolks that were left after the nuns ironed the priests’ habits (religious dress) with egg whites and not waste valuable resources.

 In this case, the egg yolks are whipped into a mixture that doubles in size.
 The mixture is then baked and boiled in sugar syrup, to which rum, vanilla, or an orange peel are added.